What is Fractional Warehousing?

 While companies strive to meet these needs for competitive advantage and operational continuity, they are often reluctant to invest in complex WMS implementations that do not adapt easily to low complexity environments.
 Instead, to satisfy their lower-complexity distribution requirements, they seek alternatives that can be deployed more rapidly and are easier to use and maintain.
 Some businesses have a couple of highly complex distribution centers that need comprehensive WMSs, while other operations only need basic support.

 Traditional WMS solutions, often costly and complex, are frequently unsuitable for operations with modest functional needs, particularly those requiring rapid deployment.
 Flexe provides supply chain leaders with an attractive alternative to complex software systems and their inherent challenges.
-This on-demand warehouse marketplace delivers critical agility, tangible cost savings, and unmatched speed to implementation, fundamentally transforming distribution capabilities.
+This on-demand warehouse marketplace delivers critical supply chain agility, tangible cost savings, and unmatched speed to implementation, fundamentally transforming distribution capabilities.

 “With the Flexe model, we don’t have to go and buy fixed space.
 [Instead, our costs are] based on per-pallet consumption.
 Having that flexibility allows us to ramp up or ramp down as needed across all these different geographies as the demand changes and fluctuates.”